primasanjaya/muat/README.md

 ## Quick Test
 The example of SNV,MNV vcf file is in `example_files/0a6be23a-d5a0-4e95-ada2-a61b2b5d9485.consensus.20160830.somatic.snv_mnv.vcf.gz`.<br>
 This file was written with hg19.
 To run prediction on this file, first download genome ref hg19:

+⚠️ **Warning**: Always use absolute paths (not relative paths) for filepath and directories to ensure successful execution.

 1. **Download genome reference**
 ```python
 from muat.download import download_reference